cdvelop/fetchgo/docs/ARCHITECTURE.md

 ### `Client` Interface: The Public API

 The user interacts with a `Client` interface, which defines the available methods for making requests.
-This prevents direct instantiation of the client struct and ensures all clients are created correctly via the `Fetchgo` manager.
+This prevents direct instantiation of the client struct and ensures all clients are created correctly via the `Fetch` manager.

 **Key Design Decision:** No `baseURL` field.
 All URLs must be absolute.
 This allows a single client to make requests to multiple domains.